Skip to content

 Merge order

 Parent directories come before child directories.
-This means:

 • General project-level context appears first (lower specificity)